 The second sealing point is that whatever is tainted is suffering or problematic.
 Tainted (zag-bcas) is usually translated as contaminated, but I don’t like that term; that’s really a bit gross.
 Tainted here means that it arises dependently on disturbing emotions and attitudes and on karmic urges – karmic causes, causes and conditions – so coming from disturbing emotions and karma.

 Tainted phenomena are things that are ripening from basically karma, which is based on our disturbing emotions, and that is the five aggregates.
 They’re coming from basically our unawareness or ignorance.
 And also it can be, but not necessarily, accompanied by unawareness or ignorance, more disturbing emotions.
-Like with an arhat, it’s not necessarily still accompanied with it, although their body came from karma from before they died.
+Like with an arhat, it’s not necessarily still accompanied with it, although their body came from karma from before they died in their previous life.
 And if it’s accompanied by these disturbing emotions or our unawareness, it brings on more (unless it’s the last moment before a true stopping of it).

 So all of these are problematic, they’re suffering, these types of phenomena – our five aggregates, basically – tainted aggregates.
 So these are tainted aggregates we’re talking about.
 We’re not talking about the aggregates that make up a Buddha’s experience; they’re untainted.